The Recycling Center accepts a variety of materials for recycling. Materials must be separated and placed in the appropriate container.

 Things to keep in mind:

-- All foil containers, aluminum fold products, paint cans, solvent, or pesticide containers are not acceptable.
+All foil containers, aluminum foil products, paint cans, solvent, or pesticide containers are not acceptable.

 The Recycling Center accepts old electronics, microwaves, televisions, monitors, and computer equipment.